Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 Only the lucky few “stick” in people’s memory, and become a source of inspiration for countless imitations.
 They are remembered, quoted, and even plagiarized.

 We love movies and TV (pro tip: if you are in a hurry, never ask us to quote Star Trek to you).
-And a lot of the strategies and techniques that make films great also apply to video marketing in general, and whiteboard animation in particular.
+And a lot of the strategies and techniques that make films great also apply to video marketing in general, and whiteboard and cartoon animation in particular.

-In today’s post, we’re going to examine 4 principles of filmmaking that you can use to improve your whiteboard animation videos.
+In today’s post, we’re going to examine 4 principles of filmmaking that you can use to improve your whiteboard and cartoon animation videos.
 Plus, we’re going to look at 4 example videos that use these principles brilliantly.

 If you need to make your message more memorable, these will give you the exact effect you’re looking for – by making a lasting impression on your customers.